 Aside from heart health, green tea may help prevent and treat some common health conditions, such as diabetes, arthritis, and the flu.
 It might even help you live longer!
 Let’s take a look.

-Arthritis: Research suggests that properties in green tea may help with the inflammation and joint pain associated with arthritis.
+- Arthritis: Research suggests that the properties of green tea may help with the inflammation and joint pain associated with arthritis.

-Colds and the flu: There are promising results connecting green tea with flu and cold prevention, found one research review, though we need more studies to be sure.
+- Colds and the flu: There are promising results connecting green tea with flu and cold prevention, found in one research review, though we need more studies to be sure.

 We all want to be healthier, but most of us wouldn’t mind looking better too (guilty).
 That’s where green tea comes in—it can boost our smiles and our hair health.